 Roseville (formerly known as Roseville Junction, Junction, and Griders) is located in Placer County, California.
 Roseville is the county's largest city and part of the Sacremento metropolitan area.
 It's the third largest city in Greater Sacramento after Sacramento and Elk Grove.
 In recent years, Roseville has been consistently ranked as one of the top cities in the United States in which to live.
-In 2019, Roseville has an estimated population of over 135,000.

 The city of Roseville began as the stage coach station known as Griders.
 In 1864, the Central Pacific Railroad arrived in the region and met the California Central Railroad line at Griders.
 At this point the region became known as Junction, eventually being renamed Roseville.
 The town then became incorporated as a city in 1909 and expanded rapidly.
 For decades the city was a small railroad town.
 When WWII began, the rail yards became very busy and the region enjoyed a building boom.